What is Homesteading?

 Why homesteading?
 Some people choose to raise their own food or use home remedies to avoid questionable commercial products.
 Other focus on taking steps to stock up on food or prepare for everyday emergencies for peace of mind.
 Some enjoy the challenge of learning new skills and getting more exercise and time outside.
 Whatever your reason, you’ll find a wide range of resources on the site to help you along.

-Common Sense Homesteading focuses on nine main categories of homesteading skills:
+Common Sense Homesteading focuses on seven main categories of homesteading skills:

 - Home Remedies and Natural Health